idehweb/login-with-phone-number/readme.txt

 Login/register with phone number

 NEW FEATURE:
+Added country flags to login with phone number form

-Wow, You can add almost every SMS gateways (if you have) yourself for free you can change style and appearance of forms
+You can add almost every SMS gateways (if you have) yourself for free you can change style and appearance of forms

 You can use Firebase for sending SMS (10,000 free OTP SMS from Firebase)